BlackKnightBR/ProjetoItemCatalog/README.md

 ___

 >###How to:
->> Inside the folder "ProjetoItemCatalog" run "python finalproject.py"
+>> Inside the folder "ProjetoItemCatalog" run "python finalproject.py".
 >>> Check if Python 3 is the default Python version
->>>> Otherwise you need to use "python'version' finalproject.py"
+>>>> Otherwise you need to use "python'version' finalproject.py".
->> In your navigation bar(browser)
+>> In your navigation bar(browser).
 >>>type: "localhost:5000"
 >>Now your ready to have fun!